Claudia Capitolina

-Claudia Capitolina (η Κλαuδία Καπιτωλίνα; died after 92) was an Egyptian Greek woman who lived in the Roman Empire, in the 1st century and possibly in the 2nd century.
-She was a Princess of Commagene by marriage to Gaius Julius Archelaus Antiochus Epiphanes.
+Claudia Capitolina (η Κλαuδία Καπιτωλίνα) was a Princess of Commagene in the 1st century.
+She was an Egyptian Greek woman who lived in the Roman Empire and was married to Prince Gaius Julius Archelaus Antiochus Epiphanes.

 Life

 Capitolina came from a distinguished family of Equestrian rank.
 She was born and raised in Alexandria, Egypt.
 Capitolina was the daughter and only child of Tiberius Claudius Balbilus by his unnamed wife.
 The cognomen Capitolina, is probably from her maternal side.
 Her father was one of the highest magistrates of Equestrian rank that served in Rome.
 Balbilus was an astrologer and a learned scholar, who was later Prefect of Egypt.
 Capitolina's paternal grandfather, was an Egyptian Greek Grammarian and Astrologer called Thrasyllus of Mendes or Tiberius Claudius Thrasyllus, who was a friend of the Roman Emperor Tiberius, while her paternal grandmother was Greek Princess Aka II of Commagene, who was a great, granddaughter of King Antiochus I Theos of Commagene.
 Her paternal cousin was Ennia Thrasylla who married the Praetorian prefect of the Praetorian Guard, Naevius Sutorius Macro.